davchezt/TickCollectorPluginUE4/README.md

 }
  ```

-step 5- Have fun of instant micro optimisation because your call time of Tick() function is reduced slightly, with more actors it will be more visible on framerate, with fewer actors it doesnt even worth it.
+- Finally, have fun of instant micro optimisation because your call time of Tick() function is reduced slightly, with more actors it will be more visible on framerate, with fewer actors it doesnt even worth it.
 What this function does is adds your class to an array and loops them on *single* tick.
 That way your *call time* of Tick() function reduces.
 Tadaa!!..